 For the purposes of this tutorial, we'll use red, orange, yellow, green, blue, and purple, but this is not a claim on your artistic license.
 It's most helpful to think of them as two sets of three.

-Team Light - yellow, orange, green
+Team Twist - yellow, orange, green

-Team Dark - blue, red, purple
+Team Tide - blue, red, purple

 One team has the task of wrapping around the handle of our mug in a vertical stretch.